ghc/ghc/doc/markup.rst

 All fields are optional but they must be in order if they do appear.
 Multi-line fields are accepted but the consecutive lines have to start indented more than their label.
-If your label is indented one space as is often the case with the ``--`` syntax, the consecutive lines have to start at two spaces at the very least.
+If your label is indented one space, as is often the case with the ``--`` syntax, the consecutive lines have to start at two spaces at the very least.
 For example, above we saw a multiline ``Copyright`` field: ::